 EU Cookie Law Regulations

-Our own opinion is that this has been a significant waste of time and resources for websites attempting to comply, and actually threatened the provision of free information and services on the internet - most of which rely upon advertising revenue to pay for the free services.
+Our opinion is that this has been a significant waste of time and resources for websites attempting to comply, and threatened the provision of free information and services on the internet - most of which rely on advertising revenue to pay for the free services.

 Please note that our own Cookies Policy complies with the latest guidelines from the ICO.